NRodriguezcuellar/tempo-tracker/README.md

 ```

 This will automatically install the correct versions of Bun and other dependencies specified in the project's `mise.toml` file.

-If you encounter issues with your current Bun version, consider using mise to ensure compatibility with the project.

 ## Installation